DanielSudiOdeny/event-notifier-application-project/README.md

 # Event Notification Application Project

-An Event notifier application that allows event planners to connect with their audience by allowing audience to book ticket for the specific event the event planners create online.
+An Event notifier application that allows event planners to connect with their audience by allowing audience to book tickets for the specific event the event planners create online.
 It takes away the struggle for the audience having to physically purchase the tickets from the event planner and also makes it easy for event planners to find audience for their events.
-Project Setup Instructions.

 ## How it works

 ### Users perspective

-A user can simply login with the correct details and after a succesfull login, the user will be able to access the welcome page.
+A user can simply login with the correct details and after a succesful login, the user will be able to access the welcome page.
 The user can then click on browse events which will take the user directly to some of the events that are available at the moment.

 A user also has the option to: